codeforpdx/dwellingly-app/Reusable_Components_Doc.md

 * **Additional info**: The only prop that is required is the closeHandler (so that users can actually close the modal!)
 	* Note that if you set hasButtons to true, the button text is “Yes” and “No”. (see figma pg.
 5 for an example)
 	* If hasButtons is false, it will display a link stating “Return to Log In” instead.
 If you need different text here, you'll need to refactor this component to support changing that text.

+## **Name**: Toast

+* **File path**: src/utils/toast
+* **Input/Props**: {txt = '', type = ''}
+* **Currently in use**: App, Auth, Manager/index, manager, Settings/index, addEmergencyContact, addProperty, dashboard, emergencyContacts, properties, requestAccess, signup, tenants, tickets
+* **Will be used in**: All components requiring toast notifications
+* **Additional info**:
+    To add a toast notification:

+1. Import "toast.js" from "./src/utils/toast.js".
+Depending on which file you're working on, you'll likely need to navigate up from your current directory to be able to access the "utils" folder.
+An example of this could look like `import Toast from '../utils/toast';`
+2. Toast is a function which takes two arguments.
+The first is the string you would like displayed in the notification.
+If no text is provided, you will see an error notice in the browser console.
+The second argument is the type of notification you would like displayed, which dictates the color of the notification.
+The options for this are "success" (green), "error" (red), "warn" or "warning" (yellow), "info" or "default" (blue).
+If no second argument is passed, the notification will default to "info" and render a blue toast notification.
+An example of this could look like `Toast("Property Added!", "success");`

+---